fuzziqersoftware/newserv/README.md

 * Battle replays sometimes cause the client to crash during the replay.
 Using the $playrec command is therefore not recommended.
 * Tournaments.

 Tournaments work differently than they did on Sega's servers.
 Tournaments can be created with the `create-tournament` shell command, which enables players to register for them.
 (Use `help` to see all the arguments - there are many!)
 The `start-tournament` shell command starts the tournament, but this doesn't schedule any matches.
-Instead, players who are scheduled for a match can all stand at a battle table in a CARD lobby, and the tournament match will start automatically.
+Instead, players who are ready to play their next match can all stand at the rightmost 4-player battle table in the same CARD lobby, and the tournament match will start automatically.
 (This also means that, for example, not all matches in round 1 must be complete before round 2 can begin - only the matches preceding each individual match must be complete for that match to be playable.)

 Because newserv gives all players 1000000 meseta, there is no reward for winning a tournament.
 This may change in the future.